Joseph Kaucsar

 Kaucsár József (in Hungarian, his nationality) or Iosif Kaucsar (in Romanian), known in France as Joseph Kaucsar (20 September 1904 – 1986) was a Hungarian (born near the border between Romania and Hungary)-French footballer who played for SO Montpellier and the France national team.
 His brother, Alfred Kaucsar, was also a footballer, they played together at SO Montpellier.

+He acquired French nationality by naturalization on 8 April 1930 and was working as a mechanic.